Rules and Policies

 CU Ballroom believes strongly in healthy competition that treats our competitors fairly and empowers dancers of all levels.
 It is critical for competitors to understand our rules and policies in order for us to achieve our goals, so we encourage everyone to read the following rules thoroughly.
 Feel free to contact the board if you have any questions!

-You are allowed to register for both Silver and Gold, Gold and Pre-Championship, or Pre-Championship and Championship in the same style.
+You may double register starting with Gold.
+Specifically, you may register for both Gold and Novice, Novice and Pre-Championship, or Pre-Championship and Championship in the same style.

 Those who are double-registered in scholarship events and make both finals will only be eligible for the higher-level scholarship.

 We will only be offering Novice events in the International styles this year.

 All same-sex partnerships will be allowed.

 Such partnerships must adhere to the same restrictions on registration stated above.

 Accumulated YCN (Youth and College Network) points will apply regardless of role.
 For example, if you have pointed out of Silver Standard as a follow, you will not be allowed to lead Silver Standard; you must lead Gold Standard if you want to switch roles.